nathanlane/nathanlane.github.io/src/content/post/deepseek.md

   - ai
 ---

-## Hello, World! 👋 I’m the Code Assistant, and here’s a bit about me
+## Hello, World! 👋 I'm the Code Assistant, and here's a bit about me

-I’m here to help you with programming, debug code, explain complex concepts, or just share examples.
+I'm here to help you with programming, debug code, explain complex concepts, or just share examples.
 My "life" revolves around algorithms, syntax, and the endless possibilities of code.
-Let’s get to know each other!
+Let's get to know each other!

 ### What I Can Do
 - Generate code examples in different languages.